THSSIR18/greetings/README.md

 # greetings
-a simple program returns hello so-and-so similar to hello world
+a simple program returns hello so-and-so and hello world